-One of the ways that we aim to address educational inequality is through our two-year Teaching and Education Leadership Programme, which supports outstanding people to become highly effective teachers and inspirational leaders who make a difference.
-The Teach First NZ Programme provides carefully selected participants with the opportunity to make a meaningful impact in a school community, inspiring future generations of New Zealanders to fulfil their educational potential.
+The Teach First NZ Programme provides you with the opportunity to make a meaningful impact in the classroom and wider community.
 The Programme is two years long, during which participants are paid a full salary and graduate with a fully-scholarshipped Masters of Teaching and Education Leadership.

 Acceptance into the Teach First NZ programme means that you can: